 The Romance car’s end terminal is Hakone Yumato which is also the start/end point of the Hakone Loop.
 You can do the loop in either direction but I think most people to it counter clockwise.

 From Hakone Yumato we took Hakone Tozan Train which is an old-school train that zig zags its way up a mountain side.
-We stopped by Miyanoshita for breakfast but at 8am everything was still closed.
-We ended up eating in a parking lot of a convenient store before jumping back on the train again.
+We got off at Miyanoshita for breakfast but at 8am everything was still closed.
+We ended up getting some snacks from a convenient store and eating it at the parking lot before jumping back on the train again.